ArashSasani/IdentityWrapper/README.md

 Most methods are in the **[AuthService](https://github.com/ArashSasani/IdentityWrapper/blob/master/CMS.Service/Services/AuthService.cs)** which you can use for authentication and authorization in your web app.
 In your web app you can use the default **Authorize attribute** for your controllers and actions which will bind automatically to **ASP.NET Identity Authentication and authorization** or implement your own logic for role-based, claim-based, etc authorization.

+## Extra info
+In this sample I used role-based authorization with [OAuth](https://oauth.net/) opaque token authentication, I just initialized different paths or routes for the app as the access paths, Then each user can have access either to some or all of them, then based on the authorized access path the user can either get in the route or get 401 unauthorize for each route.
+You can also use jwt or any other 3rd party token based authentication and authorizan system.